rmosolgo/graphql-ruby/guides/limiters/active_operations.md

 ## Instrumentation

 While the limiter is installed, it adds some information to the query context about its operation.
-It can be acccessed at `context[:active_operation_limiter]`:
+It can be accessed at `context[:active_operation_limiter]`:

 ```ruby
 result = MySchema.execute(...)